Evergreen Marine Corporation: Overview

-Evergreen calls on 240 ports worldwide in about 80 countries, and is the seventh-largest company in the shipping industry.
+Evergreen calls on 240 ports worldwide in about 80 countries, and as of 2023 was the seventh-largest company in the shipping industry.

 Its principal trading routes are East Asia to North America, Central America and the Caribbean; East Asia to the Mediterranean and Northern Europe; Europe to the east coast of North America; East Asia to Australia; East Asia to eastern and southern Africa; East Asia to South America; and an intra Asia service linking ports in East Asia to the Persian Gulf and the Red Sea.

 The company's activities include: shipping, construction of containers and ships, management of ports, engineering and real estate development.
 Subsidiaries and divisions include Uniglory Marine Corp.
 (Taiwan), Evergreen UK Ltd. (UK), and shipping company Italia Marittima S.p.A.
 (Italy).

-In 2007, Hatsu, Italia Marittima, and Evergreen were merged into the single "Evergreen Line."
+In 2007, Hatsu Marine Ltd., Italia Marittima S.p.A., Evergreen Marine Corp. and Evergreen Marine adopted the common name "Evergreen Line."
+Each of the four divisions were previously owned by Evergreen of Taiwan.

 The majority of Evergreen's shipping containers are painted green with the word "Evergreen" placed on the sides in white letters.
 Uniglory containers are similarly painted and marked, but those containers are bright orange.
 Evergreen's refrigerated "reefer" containers have a reverse color scheme (white containers with green lettering).

 History

 The company was founded 1 September 1968 by Yung-Fa Chang.
 Services began with a single cargo vessel named Central Trust, which operated a "go-anywhere" service.
 A second vessel was added in 1969, and used on Middle East services.
 Additional vessels were acquired through the 1970s, and routes to East Asia and Central America were added.
 Service to the U.S. began in 1974, with the establishment of Evergreen Marine Corporation (New York) Ltd.

 Evergreen's trademark green worldwide shipping containers.

 In 1981, the parent company changed its name to Evergreen International S.A.
 (EIS), as the company increased its global expansion efforts.
 Evergreen Marine began its first circumnavigation shipping services in 1984.
 This service is bi-directional, covering both westbound and eastbound routings.

 In 1992, almost 29,000 rubber ducks called "Friendly Floatees" were unintentionally dumped into the Pacific Ocean from a container lost overboard by the Evergreen ship Ever Laurel.

 Since then, Evergreen Marine has expanded to include other shipping companies such as the Uniglory Marine Corp.
 (Taiwan) in 1984, the Hatsu Marine Ltd. (U.K.) in 2002, and the Italian shipping company Italia Marittima (previously Lloyd Triestino, and founded as "Österreichischer Lloyd" in 1835) in 1993.
 Uniglory was made a division of the company in 1999.
-Evergreen Marine has also become a partner of EVA Airways, founded in 1989, and Uni Air, founded in 1998.
+Evergreen Marine is partnered with EVA Airways, founded in 1989, and Uni Air, founded in 1998.

 In 2002, Evergreen Marine operated 61 container vessels, with a total fleet size totaling 130 vessels with 400,000 TEU (twenty-foot equivalent units).
 By 2008, Evergreen Marine operated 178 container vessels.
 In 2009, the company announced plans to build 100 additional vessels, in anticipation of a global economic recovery by 2012.